frankiecd86/windespair/_posts/2018-04-18-net-worth-april-2018.md

     <figcaption class="center subtle-figcaption">Photo from <a href="https://en.wikipedia.org/wiki/File:Mr._Money_Mustache_Logo.png">Wikipedia</a></figcaption>
 </figure>

-Pete Adeney, aka Mr. Money Mustache, is famous for retiring at the age of 30 and blogging about it.
+Peter Adeney, aka Mr. Money Mustache, is famous for retiring at the age of 30 and blogging about it.

 He worked as a software engineer and was able to retire in 10 years through a combination of a high savings rate (~60%) and investing.